 If you’ve heard of the movie Mallrats then probably the first thing you associate it with is the director and writer Kevin Smith.
 His first movie, Clerks, was a hit due to its sincerity and the way people could relate to it.
 Most of us have worked the grueling retail job where we stood behind a cash register and dealt with difficult people.
 As with Clerks, Mallrats continues to hint of Smith’s experiences and passions.
 Many of us grew up hanging around the mall all the time.
 Combine this with one of Smith’s deepest passions, comic books, and you have the recipe for his next movie.

 With an unusual script and mediocre actors, the cast of Mallrats quickly begin to look like they are in a bad position.
-Beside Ben Affleck who went on to become a lead actor in big budget films, most of the cast met their fate as useless and forgotten.
-The main exception includes Shannon Doherty from a popular TV show called 90210.
-Doherty breathes life and air into this suffocating movie by providing not only believable acting but also a bit of sentimentalism that has escaped the majority of the film.
-The ending admittingly does provide an uplifting feeling of warm that perhaps should have been throughout the entire film.
+Beside Ben Affleck, who went on to become a lead actor in big budget films, most of the cast met their fate as useless and forgotten.
+Another case is Claire Forlani’s role, which paved the way to films like Meet Joe Black.
+The main exception though includes Shannon Doherty from a popular TV show called 90210.
+Doherty breathes life and air into this suffocating movie by providing not only believable acting, but also a bit of sentimentalism that has escaped the majority of the film.
+The ending admittedly does provide an uplifting feeling of warm that perhaps should have been throughout the entire film.

 Jeremy London, known for his work in television series and a few films, was chosen for the role of TS.
 Another one of the cast members, Jason Lee, had no previous acting experience.
 Joey Lauren Adams joined the cast as Gwen Turner.
 It is worth mentioning that Kevin Smith, the director of Mallrats, later dated Adams and even wrote the main character in his movie Chasing Amy specifically for her.
 Ethan Suplee was chosen for the role of Willam Black.